BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Dagger.

-*Captured and tortured, Thráin is now a broken being who is barely able to remember his name, let alone his proud history and heritage.
+*Captured and tortured, ThrÃ¡in is now a broken being who is barely able to remember his name, let alone his proud history and heritage.
 He is still dangerous, however, for deep in his damaged mind lies the instincts of a proud Dwarf warrior.*

 He is Impossible Allies with all other army lists.

 **HEROES OF WANDERERS IN THE WILD**

-**THRÁIN THE BROKEN 10 POINTS**
+**THRÃIN THE BROKEN 10 POINTS**

-**DWARF, INFANTRY, HERO — INDEPENDENT HERO**
+**DWARF, INFANTRY, HERO â€” INDEPENDENT HERO**

 Mv F S D A W C